mmistakes/jekyll-theme-hpstr/_posts/2015-07-28-Heroku_setups.markdown

 date: 2015-08-02T11:33:41+02:00
 ---

 I've been struggling all weekend to get our [Heroku](https://www.heroku.com) servers set up with [Nginx](http://nginx.org/) and [PgBouncer](https://pgbouncer.github.io/).
 The simple part was finding out about Heroku buildpacks, with which you can add extra software to your dynos.
-The hard part, for me, was that most information on the Internet about using buildpacks seems to be outdated.
+The hard part was that most information on the Internet about using buildpacks seems to be outdated.
 Time to blog about it.

-I'm going to assume you already have a basic understanding of running Django on Heroku and that you're using the new Cedar-14 stack.
+I'm going to assume you already have a basic understanding of running Django on Heroku, but you might not be familiar with Nginx or PgBouncer.
-First of all , let's introduce the players:
+So let's have a look at them first:

 ###Nginx

 Nginx is a web server, but most widely used as a reverse proxy.
 I'm using the [https://github.com/beanieboi/nginx-buildpack.git](https://github.com/beanieboi/nginx-buildpack.git) buildpack cause it uses the newer 1.8.0 stable version of nginx, but you can use the original [buildpack](https://github.com/ryandotsmith/nginx-buildpack) by @ryandotsmith.
-Why do I use it on Heroku?
-I've been testing our applications for quite some by flooding them using tools like [Blitz](https://www.blitz.io/).
+Why use Nginx on Heroku?
+I've been testing our application servers for quite some by flooding them using tools like [Blitz](https://www.blitz.io/).
 We use [Gunicorn](http://gunicorn.org/), [uWSGI](http://uwsgi-docs.readthedocs.org/en/latest/) and [Waitress](http://waitress.readthedocs.org/en/latest/) as our wsgi servers and all of them fail if fed with enough long running queries and almost never recover.
 With Nginx guarding the gates, things will still shut down, but the webservers usually recover after the flood stops.
+All other effects are, in my case, added bonuses.

 ###PgBouncer
 With Django resetting database connections on every request, you quickly run out of precious connections.
 Add to that a couple of async task queue workers and that connection count goes up fast.
 PgBouncer is a standalone connection pool for PostgreSQL.
 Your processes connect to PgBouncer and it, in turn, connects to your database server.
 Instead of breaking that connection, it's kept around for the next request.
+Think of it as a connection switchboard or hub.
 You're bound to see some performance improvements, since your project will spend less time setting up connections to your database.
+Especially in a cloud environment , creating database connections can be quite a performance killer.
-You actually pay for the maximum connections your PostgreSQL server can handle on Heroku, so there is an economical aspect to using this buildpack asswell.
+You pay for the maximum clients your PostgreSQL server can handle on Heroku, so there is an economical aspect to using this buildpack as well.

 I used the [https://github.com/heroku/heroku-buildpack-pgbouncer](https://github.com/heroku/heroku-buildpack-pgbouncer) buildpack by @gregburek, although it's a slightly older version of pgbouncer, it is actively maintained and has the added benefit of using [stunnel](https://www.stunnel.org/index.html) to securely connect to your database over SSL.
+Now you can tell your users that your whole stack is encrypted and not just your web connection.

 ###Heroku
 My favorite PaaS.
 You will hear people complain about how they can do it cheaper and easier with their own stacks, but the fact is that it's been a time and money saver for us.